 This was without reference to the environment.

-warming and the environment is not part of the neo-liberal
+impact on global warming and the environment is not part of

-doctrine on this score – justifying immigration for economic
+The doctrine on this score – justifying immigration

-reasons outside of the environmental context – is no
+for economic reasons outside of the environmental context –

 The 100-million target now has a custom-made lobby, the